tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/集群运维/日志管理/通过控制台使用 CRD 配置日志采集_intl_en.md

 ::: Collecting file logs on nodes
 Select **Node File Path** as the collection type.
 You can add custom `metadata` as needed.
 Attach `metadata` with a specified key-value pair to the collected log information to add the attached metadata to log records, as shown in the figure below:

 >!
-One node log file can be collected for only one log topic.
+Each node log file can be collected to only one log topic.
 >
 ![](https://main.qcloudimg.com/raw/7c5c8341315408c5668add566a3ff550.png)
 You can specify a file path or use wildcards.
 For example, when the container file paths for collection are `/opt/logs/service1/*.log` and `/opt/logs/service2/*.log`, you can specify the folder of the collection path as `/opt/logs/service*` and the file name as `*.log`.